DIGITbrain/digitbrain.github.io/docs/start/algorithm.md

 use of complex algorithms by simply providing the required inputs (i.e., data, model).

-An Algorithm is a set of one or multiple [Microservices](microservice.md), bundling the required tools to evaluate a Model with the associated Data.
+An Algorithm bundles one or more [Microservice(s)](microservice.md), that (together) enable the evaluation of a [Model](model.md) on [Data](data.md).
+Within DIGITbrain, Algorithm shall be agnostic to IP instances (e.g. their application field or the context in which a model is being used).
+This context will be established later, when pairing the algorithm with a adequat [Model](model.md) as an [MA-Pair](ma_pair.md), and further when providing [Data](data.md) to form the [DMA-Tuple](dma_tuple.md).
+The different Microservices within an Algorithm may be deployed on different resources (e.g. edge, cloud, HPC) depending on the individual mechanism of the Algorithm, and the needs of the Model.

 ## Pre-requisites